adelmoradian/austria-tour/content/homepage/opener.md

 Sometimes a little reminder goes a long way...

-With the help of meditation, music and a daring dash of spontaneity, we hope to remind you of these subtleties and give you joyful moments that can bring you closer to your deeper self.

-Between the noise and beyond time, in the moment
+We invite you to embrace the present moment and together, embark on a remarkable experience where the ancient wisdom of meditation and the universal language of music intertwine, paving the way for a profound reconnection with the soul.

-Coming second half of July to **Graz, Klagenfurt, Innsbruck, Salzburg,** **Linz, St.Pölten, Horn and Wiener Neustadt.**
+Concerts in Klagenfurt, Salzburg, Linz, St.Pölten, Horn and Wiener Neustadt.

 ![Meditation](images/col-1.png)